 How much does 'free' money cost?

-Whatever type of casino bonus is on offer - 1 hour free play, 100% match, 200% match, sign-up bonus - it eventually comes to a point where you have to release a sum of money from the bonus account into your real money account.
+Online casinos offer various types of bonuses to new players – free spins, 1 hour free play, 100% match, 200% match, sign-up bonus – but whatever type of casino bonus is on offer, it eventually comes to a point where you have to release a sum of money from the bonus account into your real money account.
 And this is where it starts to cost.

 It's important to remember that you don't have to take out a bonus in order to play at any online casino.
 But if you do, make sure you know exactly what's required of you - before you start to play!